 Taylor Mali, a TED “Best of the Web” speaker, has done little more than write & perform poetry—and teach others to do the same—since 2000.
 His poems “are clear.
 They are almost always hysterically funny, often sentimental, appealing, accessible.
 And smart” (Bob Holman).
 He is a vocal advocate of teachers and the nobility of teaching, having taught in one capacity or another since 1990.

-A flagrant WASP, Mali is a 12th-generation New Yorker and descendant of Dutch settlers who arrived in New Amsterdam in the 1620s.
+Mali is a 11th-generation New Yorker and descendant of Dutch settlers who arrived in New Amsterdam in the mid 1600s.
 He spent nine years in the classroom teaching everything from English and history to math and S.A.T. test preparation.
 He has performed and lectured for teachers all over the world, and his 12-year long Quest for One Thousand Teachers, completed in April of 2012, helped create 1,000 new teachers through “poetry, persuasion, and perseverance,” an achievement he commemorated by donating 12 inches of his hair to the American Cancer Society.
 He has performed or taught poetry in over 50 foreign countries and in every state of the U.S. (except Wyoming!).